 Open air fire and smoke nuisance includes:

-Open air fire and smoke exemptions
+Open air fire exemptions:

 Reducing smoke from open air fires